May 12, 2016

 Salvatore Ferragamo appoints former Furla CEO to lead group

-Revenues fell 2 percent to 321 million euros in the period, both at constant and current exchange rates, slightly below a Thomson Reuters forecast of 326 million euros.
+Ferragamo on Thursday posted a larger-than-expected 5 percent rise in first quarter core profit but weak markets in Europe and Asia pushed revenues down 2 percent to 321 million euros, both at constant and current exchange rates, just below a Thomson Reuters forecast of 326 million euros.

-Sales fell 3 percent in Asia Pacific, the biggest market for Ferragamo, hit by a contraction in Hong Kong and Macao while Japan did well.
-Sales also dropped in Europe while raising in North America lifted by favourable currency moves.
+Revenues fell 3 percent in Asia Pacific, the biggest market for Ferragamo, hit by ongoing weakness in Hong Kong and Macao although Japanese sales grew pushed by Chinese tourist spending.

 $1 = 0.8785 euros